Gloucester Park, Perth: Harness racing

 Gloucester Park is the oldest and only remaining harness racing ground in Perth.
-The development of the park has been controlled by the Western Australia Trotting Association for over 70 years.
+The development of the park has been controlled by the Western Australian Trotting Association (WATA) for over 70 years.

+The venue opened as Brennan Park in 1929 in honour of WATA president James Brennan.
+The WATA committee chose to rename the park Gloucester Park in 1935 to honour Prince Henry, Duke of Gloucester.

 The first Inter Dominion Pacing Championship series was held at Gloucester Park in February 1936.
 When Perth was chosen to host the Inter Dominion championship for 2015–16 to 2017–18, Gloucester Park became the venue for two Inter Dominion heats on 27 November and 4 December 2015 and the Inter Dominion championship grand final on 13 December 2015.
 Gloucester Park Harness Racing and Racing and Wagering Western Australia secured the pacing series event for the next three years.
 On 25 November and 2 December 2016, two Inter Dominion heats was held in Gloucester Park, with grand final on 9 December 2016.
 The following year Gloucester Park became the venue for another Inter Dominion heat on 24 November 2017.

 Automobile rally

 On 1 July 2003, Tourism Minister Bob Kucera confirmed that Gloucester Park would be the new venue for the 2003 Telstra Rally Australia.
 The headquarters of Telstra Rally Australia would also be located at the Super Special Stage at Gloucester Park during the event.
 The idea of moving the rally to Gloucester park was introduced after concerns were raised surrounding the prediction of poor weather events at Langley Park, the venue of Super Special Stages for the past 11 years.
 Gloucester Park was also chosen as the venue of choice due to its strategic area and facilities.
 Prior to the confirmation of the venue change, there were also issues regarding how the rally may degrade the quality of the trotting track.
-Race organizers, engineers, and experts were involved in developing a track design that would not affect the quality of the trotting track.
+Race organisers, engineers, and experts were involved in developing a track design that would not affect the quality of the trotting track.
 In June, Telstra Rally Australia gained its support from the Western Australian Trotting Association, and its permission to use Gloucester Park is approved by the East Perth Redevelopment Authority and the City of Perth.